PolyhedraZK/ExpanderCompilerCollection/docs/compilation_process.md

 ### Layered Circuit

-For detailed information on the format of the layered circuit, please refer to the [Layered Circuit Format](./layered_circuit_format.md) documentation.
+For detailed information on the format of the layered circuit, please refer to the [artifact and serialization](./artifact_and_serialization.md) documentation.

 The first element in the circuit's output layer is the Random Combined Assertions, followed by Public Inputs.